 - Get Your Cash: Once your ID and check is confirmed by the bank or credit union, they will give you your cash.
 Make sure to put it in your pocket or purse before leaving the building to be safe.

-Where to Cash A Check
+8 Simple Ways to Cash a Check

-1. Cashing a check at the issuing bank
+1. The issuing bank

 The issuing bank is simply the financial institution that holds the account from where the person issued the check.
 They are sometimes also referred to as the issuer.
-If you’re a customer of the issuing bank or credit union, you can go ahead and skip over to the ‘Cashing a check at your bank’ section.

 If you are not a bank customer, the bank may not cash the check for you.
 However, most banks will cash a check issued by their customers.
 Because of this, you should avoid trying to cash a check at a bank where neither you nor the person who gave you the check is a customer.